 SAP has been communicating that it will replace Oracle DB with HANA on a mass scale.
+This has not turned out as SAP thought it would, and this has meant SAP has had to change its policy regarding the Oracle database.
+However, because it is embarrassing and contradicts their earlier bold claims, SAP has made this change very quietly.
 You will learn about SAP’s original plan with HANA and then discuss the recent unpublished change in policy regarding SAP Oracle, which says a lot about what SAP has internally realized about HANA and its future.

 SAP & Oracle Partnership Future